-The Company determines whether an arrangement is, or includes, a lease at its inception.
+The Company determines whether an arrangement is, or includes, a lease at its inception in accordance with ASC Topic 842, Leases ("ASC 842").
 Operating lease liabilities are recognized at the lease commencement date based on the estimated present value of lease payments over the lease term.
 Right-of-Use ("RoU") assets are equal to the operating lease liabilities with certain adjustments made for prepaid rent, lease incentives, or initial direct costs, as applicable.
 Operating lease RoU assets are presented under "Other assets" (Note 12) and Operating lease liabilities are presented under "Other Liabilities and Accrued Expenses" (Note 15).
 To determine the present value of lease payments, the Company uses an estimated incremental borrowing rate for leases of office spaces, as the rate implicit in the leases is not determinable, which is derived from information available at the lease commencement date.
 For certain leases that contain options to extend, the options are included in operating lease liabilities only if the Company is reasonably certain that the option will be exercised.
 Variable lease costs are recorded as expense when the events determining the amount of variable consideration have to be paid have occurred and are not included in the Company's operating lease liabilities.
 The Company accounts for the lease and non-lease components as a single lease component for leases for real estate.
 Operating lease expense is recognized on a straight-line basis over the lease term.

-Income from operating subleases where the Company is the sublessor is recognized on a straight-line basis over the lease term.
+Income from operating subleases where the Company is the sublessor is recognized on a straight-line basis over the lease term, which is presented under "Other Income" in the consolidated statements of operations and comprehensive income.

 Operating lease RoU assets are evaluated for impairment at the asset group level whenever events or changes in circumstances indicate that the carrying amount of the asset group may not be recoverable.
 The carrying amount of an asset group, which includes the operating lease RoU asset is not recoverable if the carrying amount exceeds the sum of the undiscounted cash flows expected to result from the use of the asset group over the life of the primary asset in the asset group.
 The assessment is based on the carrying amount of the asset group, including the operating lease RoU asset and the related operating lease liability, at the date it is tested for recoverability and an impairment loss is measured and recognized as the amount by which the carrying amount of the asset group exceeds its fair value.
-Any impairment loss is allocated to each asset in the asset group, including the operating RoU asset, on a ratable basis.
+Any impairment loss is allocated to each asset in the asset group, including the operating RoU asset, on a pro-rata basis.